THSpp/THSpp/README.md

 # 🐶 Thanawat Spp — @THSpp

-I am a recent graduate from KMUTT in the Department of Computer Engineering with three years of hands-on experience in software development.
-I am also interested in software development, data science, blockchain, and cybersecurity.
-I work well with others and
-I am ready to learn new technologies.

 - 👋 Hi, I'm Thanawat Sophiphong (Guy)
 - 👀 I'm interested in Software Development, Blockchain and Cybersecurity.
 - 🌱 I'm a recent graduate from Computer Engineer @ KMUTT